Why Do People Rather Text Than Talk?

 Texting vs calling

-On the other hand, even when we talk about mobile phones, there are some specifications.
-Although voice calls were the reason why phones were made, nowadays they are not used the same.
+When we take mobile phones into concern, there are certain distinctions.
+Although voice calls were the initial reason why phones were made, nowadays they are not primarily used for that purpose.
 There are changes in the proportion of texting and voice calls.
-When it comes to texting and calling there are some more statistics.
+According to TextMagic:

 - US smartphone users send and receive five times more texts than they make and receive calls.